Incontinence After Childbirth

-When should you see a doctor about postpartum incontinence?
+When should women see a doctor about postpartum incontinence?

-Talk to your doctor or a female pelvic health specialist if you still have bladder problems six weeks after delivery.
-Regular, unintended urine leakage may mean that you have another medical condition.
+Women should talk to their doctor or a female pelvic health specialist six weeks after delivery if they had incontinence before, during or after pregnancy.
+Regular, unintended urine leakage may mean a woman has another medical condition.
 The loss of bladder control should be treated sooner rather than later, or it can become a long-term problem.

-Episiotomy considerations: Women with third- and fourth-degree anal sphincter lacerations during delivery, which may be spontaneous or due to episiotomy, can be referred to our pelvic floor physical therapists and begin therapy treatment 6-8 weeks post-delivery.
+We have a postpartum pelvic floor program uniquely designed to help women who experienced third- and fourth-degree anal sphincter lacerations during delivery.
+Women will meet with our pelvic floor physical therapists and begin therapy treatment 6-8 weeks post-delivery.

 Postpartum incontinence treatments

-The good news in regard to incontinence after childbirth is that there are many treatment options, ranging from dietary changes and bladder training to injections and surgery.
-Some treatment options are listed below.
+The good news in regard to incontinence after childbirth is that there are many treatment options.
+Some common treatment options are listed below.

 - Diet and exercise.
 Food and drinks such as coffee, citrus, spicy foods and soda can all irritate the bladder.
 Cutting back on or eliminating these foods may help improve incontinence symptoms.
 Keeping weight within a healthy BMI range, and/or focusing on losing pregnancy weight, can also help with bladder control.